ropnop/go-windapsearch/README.md

-      --dc string                The Domain Controller to query against -u, --username string          The full username with domain to bind with (e.g. 'ropnop@lab.example.com' or 'LAB\ropnop') If not specified, will attempt anonymous bind -p, --password string          Password to use.
+      --dc string                The Domain Controller to query against -u, --username string          The full username with domain to bind with (e.g. 'ropnop@lab.example.com' or 'LAB\ropnop') If not specified, will attempt anonymous bind --bindDN string            Full DN to use to bind (as opposed to -u for just username) e.g. cn=rflathers,ou=users,dc=example,dc=com -p, --password string          Password to use.
 If not specified, will be prompted for --hash string              NTLM Hash to use instead of password (i.e. pass-the-hash) --ntlm                     Use NTLM auth (automatic if hash is set)